Asier Santana

-Asier Santana Clavo (born 3 February 1979) is a Spanish football manager, who is currently in charge of Club Portugalete.
+Asier Santana Clavo (born 3 February 1979) is a Spanish football manager.

 Manager career

 Born in Idiazabal, Goierri, Gipuzkoa, Santana joined Real Sociedad in 2006, being appointed manager of the youth setup.
 In 2008, he moved to the reserve squad, being Imanol Idiakez and Meho Kodro's assistant.

-On 17 June 2013 Santana was named manager of the B-team, signing a two-year deal.
-On 5 November of the following year he was appointed at the helm of the main squad, as an interim, replacing fired Jagoba Arrasate.
+On 17 June 2013, Santana was named manager of the B-team, signing a two-year deal.
+On 5 November of the following year, he was appointed at the helm of the main squad, as an interim, replacing fired Jagoba Arrasate.

 Santana appeared in his first professional match on 9 November 2014, a 2–1 home win against Atlético Madrid.
 He was subsequently named David Moyes' assistant, remaining in the first team.

 In June 2016, Santana was hired by third-tier Real Unión but still on the payroll of Sociedad, who were helping out with the Irun-based club's financial problems.
 He was dismissed on 27 November 2017 due to a poor run of results, with the severance payment being again the responsibility of the larger club.

-Santana returned to the game on 29 January 2020, taking over at UCAM Murcia CF until the end of the season.
+Santana returned to the game on 29 January 2020, taking over at UCAM Murcia until the end of the season.